karthi-rt/karthi-rt/README.md

 I’m expanding my expertise to **Kotlin Multiplatform**, broadening using the **Jetpack Compose UI declarative framework** to build modern Android apps.
 To reach across various platforms like iOS, Desktop, and Web.

+Additionally, I’m diving into Flutter using Dart, building natively compiled applications for mobile, web, and desktop from a single codebase.
+Flutter’s flexibility and rich set of UI components help me create beautiful and performant apps with ease.

 ## Interest 👀
 I’m interested in **Cutting-edge technologies for Android app development.**"